Tristan da Cunha

-The territory consists of the inhabited island, Tristan da Cunha, which has a diameter of roughly 11 km and an area of 98 km2; the wildlife reserves of Gough Island and Inaccessible Island; and the smaller, uninhabited Nightingale Islands.
-As of October 2018, the main island has 250 permanent inhabitants, who all carry British Overseas Territories citizenship.
+The territory consists of the inhabited island Tristan da Cunha, which has a diameter of roughly 11 km and an area of 98 km2; the wildlife reserves of Gough Island and Inaccessible Island; and the smaller, uninhabited Nightingale Islands.
+As of October 2018, the main island had 250 permanent inhabitants, who all hold British Overseas Territories citizenship.
 The other islands are uninhabited, except for the South African personnel of a weather station on Gough Island.

-Tristan da Cunha is a British Overseas Territory with its own constitution.
-There is no airstrip on the main island; the only way of travelling in and out of Tristan is by boat, a six-day trip from South Africa.
+As there is no airstrip on the island, the only way of travelling to or from Tristan is by ship.
+There are six-day journeys from Cape Town, South Africa, and some cruises offered departing from Ushuaia, Argentina.